Flow into Fall

 Why Organic?

 - Pesticides have many uses in homes and communities without comprehensive public knowledge about the harm that they cause.
-A growing body of evidence in the scientific literature (documented in Beyond Pesticides Pesticide-Induce Diseases Database) shows that pesticide exposure can adversely affect neurological, respiratory, immune, and endocrine systems in humans, even at low levels.
+A growing body of evidence in the scientific literature (documented in Beyond Pesticides' Pesticide-Induced Diseases Database) shows that pesticide exposure can adversely affect neurological, respiratory, immune, and endocrine systems in humans, even at low levels.

 - Children are especially sensitive to pesticide exposure because they (1) take up more pesticides (relative to their body weight) than do adults, and (2) have developing organ systems that are more vulnerable to pesticide impacts and less able to detoxify harmful chemicals.

-- As bees, butterflies, bats, and other pollinators suffer serious declines in their populations, we urge people and communities should plant a pesticide-free habitat that supports pollinator populations and has provided information to facilitate this in our BEE Protective Habitat Guide.
+- As bees, butterflies, bats, and other pollinators suffer declines in their populations, we urge people and communities to plant a pesticide-free habitat that supports pollinator populations.
+Learn more about how and why in our BEE Protective Habitat Guide and the What the Science Shows on Biodiversity and Benefits of Bats webpages.

 - Neonicotinoids are a class of insecticides that are systemic and resemble the effects of nicotine.
 Neonicotinoid seeds and plants are most common.
 However, birds can mistakenly eat seeds as a food source, causing many adverse effects, including effects on reproductive function and egg formation, and even death.
-For more information on the dangers of neonicotinoid-coated seeds, see Beyond Pesticides’ short video Seeds That Poison.
+See the Birds page for additional information on the impacts of pesticides on bird species.
+For more on the dangers of neonicotinoid-coated seeds, see Beyond Pesticides’ short video Seeds That Poison.

-- Wildflowers, native shrubs and trees, as well as urban green spaces, provide good habitats for beneficial organisms (e.g., worms, ants, beetles, etc.) and microorganisms (e.g., bacteria).
+- Wildflowers, native shrubs, and trees, as well as urban green spaces, provide good habitats for beneficial organisms (e.g., worms, ants, beetles, etc.) and microorganisms (e.g., bacteria).
 Both organisms inhabiting soil or loose-leaf litter may encounter synthetic fertilizers and toxic pesticides that threaten the survivability, reproduction, and distribution of essential nutrients.
-Thus, adopting organic land management practices like planting pollinator-friendly plants and cover crops, using organic mulch for weed control, and adding compost to gardens, lawns and farm fields, helps to build and protect biodiversity.
+Thus, adopting organic land management practices like planting pollinator-friendly plants and cover crops, using organic mulch for weed control, and adding compost to gardens, lawns and farm fields, helps to protect biodiversity.
+See Daily News coverage on soil health here.

 There are alternatives to pesticides (The Safer Choice) for effective management of insects, rodents, and weeds without exposing yourself, your family, your pets, and the environment to harmful toxic chemicals.